lauraamado96/SpotifySimulator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## More info

+In order to see everything working you can download this repository and https://github.com/lauraamado96/NodeApiTracksSpotify.
+Run both:

+Spotify -> `ng serve --port=4200`
+NodeApiTracksSpotify -> `node app.js`

+Now you can navigate to `http://localhost:4200/` and try the "Home", "Buscar" and "Tu biblioteca" tabs.

+In "Home", you will authenticate and listen to tracks.
+You can stop and resume each song.
+In addition to clicking anywhere on progress bar of the song that is playing.
+Credentials --> User: test@test.com; Password: 12345678

+In "Buscar", you will be able to see the result of what you write.
+Futhermore, you can sort by title or album (Click on "TÍTULO" or "ÁLBUM").

+In "Tu biblioteca", you can sort by title or album (Click on "TÍTULO" or "ÁLBUM").